Next Start

 Walk me through how you would complete a test drive.
 What are the steps you would take to ensure all systems are working?

 Quality control is incredibly important in dealerships and repair shops.
-In order to enforce this, technicians will often test drive the cars they work on to ensure everything is working properly.
+To enforce this, technicians will often test drive the cars they work on to ensure everything is working properly.

 How would you prioritize tasks on a busy day while ensuring all customer needs are met?